rdfuhr/BusyBezier/README.txt

 I am now on the MacBook Pro, and see the comments added when I was using iAWriter.

 I need to do experiments with different web hosting sites, to determine whether, on any of them, the HTML file can see the JavaScript file.

+There are still problems.
+I don’t think that I have mastered the concept of pulling and pushing.
+I will try this again.
+I am now on the iMac, adding these remarks.
+I will stage, commit, and push.